 “It works,” Roxa quickly put in.
 “But I don’t care.
 I’m not using it.
 Call me crazy, but I don’t really want to spend the rest of my life only surviving because I’m wearing some magic piece of jewelry that makes it so that the people who are supposed to be my friends don’t murder me.”

-Beside her, Gidget got up and trotted over to Fezzik.
+Beside her, Gidget rose from her haunches and trotted over to Fezzik.
 She loved the giant, since he was always feeding her scraps of metal that he collected.
 Sure enough, as the cougar approached, the big guy dug into his pocket and came out with what looked like an iron plate that had been torn off of something.
 Gidget took the treat eagerly, crouching down to gnaw at it with the somewhat muffled sound of tearing metal.

 “You sure you’re not just gonna change your mind again?”
 Lesedi asked, a challenge in her voice.
 “Spend another couple weeks and then decide you like the Heretics better after all?”